1. PERFORMANCE OF THE SERVICES

 (c) a taxpayer (you) has obligations under self-assessment to keep full and proper records in order to facilitate the preparation of accurate returns

-3.1 All income tax returns are subject to examination by the Inland Revenue Department ("IRD").
+3.1 All income tax returns are subject to examination by the Australian Taxation Office ("ATO").
 You may be requested to produce documents, records or other evidence to substantiate items shown on the income tax return.

 3.2 The preparation of your income tax return does not constitute a prudential tax audit and cannot be relied upon as such.
 The onus is on you, the taxpayer, to self-assess and there are substantial penalties for incorrect returns.
 You should carefully review the income tax return to ensure that items shown are accurately stated so that amendments can be made for any incorrect matters.

-4.1 In this Contract, “Confidential Information” means all non-public information or documents which either party receives or produces in connection with the Services (including our working papers, the Engagement Letter (or Proposal) and our business processes and methodologies) but does not include any information which is:
+4.1 In this Contract, “Confidential Information” means all non-public information or documents which either party receives or produces in connection with the Services (including our working papers, the Client Services Agreement (or Proposal) and our business processes and methodologies) but does not include any information which is:

 (a) or becomes generally available to the public other than as a result of a breach of this clause;